60dimension/IELTS-Vocabularies/Vocabulary02.md

 His glasses magnified his irritable glare.

-The durable high-impact plastic case is water-resistant to 100 feet.
+The durable, high-impact plastic case is water-resistant to 100 feet.

 We raced them to the summit.